Social Media

 We want every AARE Conference to be a safe and productive environment for delegates.
 We expect all participants—attendees, speakers, sponsors and volunteers—to demonstrate appropriate behaviour at every AARE conference, including AARE-related social events and in related online communities and social media.

-AARE often uses social media as a complementary channel for conference communication.
+AARE delegates often use social media as a complementary channel for conference communication.
 Ideally, this encourages and perpetuates the intellectual exchange inspired by keynotes, guest speakers and conference delegates.
 It facilitates virtual attendance at AARE events and helps resolve the dilemma of wanting to attend more than one session at the same time.
 In order to ensure that conference social media use is a positive and affirmative experience for all users and non-users who are quoted and referenced throughout the AARE Conference, we request that social media users adhere to the following guidelines.

 - Be generous with compliments and feel free to share interesting links to projects and materials, highlighting colleague’s research in a positive way.
-The tone of tweets should always be polite and respectful, as if you were speaking to the presenter directly.
+The tone of posts should always be polite and respectful, as if you were speaking to the presenter directly.

 - Questions, comments and constructive feedback should be made on social media in a courteous manner.
 When quoting or citing others’ work, we ask users of social media to uphold our values of intellectual collegiality and accuracy, and to respect context at all times to avoid misrepresentation and appropriation.